rumblesan/atomiix/README.md

 ### Setup

 By default, Atomiix will expect the default samples and letter mappings to be in the **~/atomiix/default** folder.
-The easiest way to set this up is to download or clone this folder to your home directory.
+The easiest way to set this up is to download the default-project file from the [releases](https://github.com/rumblesan/atomiix/releases) page and unzip it into your home directory.
 It's also possible to change the default project directory by changing the settings in the Atom plugin.

 ### Custom Projects